aquilesC/aquiles.me/content/Technology Transfer.md

 description: How to transform knowledge generated in universities to useful technology that can serve society as a whole
 ---
 # Technology Transfer
-I would assume that every country on Earth invest in [[science]].
+I would assume that every country on Earth invest in [[Science after WWII has stagnated]].
 Assuming we don't ask [[why investing in research]] is a good strategy, we can focus on the next step, how to transform the results into actionable knowledge that can benefit society.
 This is generally referred to as *Technology Transfer*.

 The process has many different mechanisms that highly depend on the country, the [[funding agencies]], and the field.
 A possible train of thought that permeates everything is associated with [[risk]]: research is inherently a risky endeavor.
 This risk is absorbed by the state.